binhonglee/TextCalculation/README.md

 - THERE IS NO ERROR HANDLING FOR THE PROGRAM.
 INVALID INPUT WILL LEAD TO PROGRAM TERMINATION. (or inaccurate results)

 ## Instructions
-You will need JDK installed in your computer.
+You will need Oracle JDK installed in your computer.
 There is no fancy UI in this but rather just a command line tool.

 1. Open up "input" file (or create a new empty file)
 2. Put in the instructions you want to calculate.
 For example ```two plus five```